metaversnova/AstraLink-Professional/README.md

     -   Network

  -   Authentication Stealer
-    -   Grabs Seed Phrases, Tokens, Private Keys, Recovery Codes, Backup Codes, 2FA codes
+    -   Grabs Tokens, Keys, Recovery Codes, Backup Codes and 2FA codes

 -   General Functions
     -   Check if being run in VirusTotal or a Sandbox